 When you get feedback from others who are going after the same goal or in similar areas of interest, their unique perspective provides priceless feedback.
 You are able to solve your problems faster than doing it on your own.

-There is no question that as you build trust and relationship with people, you will begin to form a network of like-minded people.
+There is no question that as you build trust and relationships with people, you will begin to form a network of like-minded people.
 You will have opportunities to grow and contribute in areas you didn’t have before.

 Sometimes the road you are on feels isolated … and being a part of a mastermind gives you a connection to others who may be facing similar challenges or have already gone through them.
-The encouragement you receive from these trusted confidants will help you to keep going and not give up.
+The encouragement from these trusted confidants will help you keep going and not give up.

 HOW DO YOU FIND A MASTERMIND?

 The first key to finding a mastermind is to decide what you want to get out of it.
 What is your goal for joining a mastermind?
 Is it to find community, get insight into a place you are stuck in your business or get more visibility?
 What size group is best for you?
 Is it a small intimate group of 10 or do you thrive in larger groups of 100?
-Look to your mentors or people you follow on social media that are doing things you want to do or are doing.
+Look to your mentors or people you follow on social media who are doing things you want or are doing.
 Start to research and see if they offer a mastermind.
 Ask others if they recommend a mastermind that would meet your requirements and help you reach your goals.
 You can ask in Facebook groups, your peers, or do an internet search.

 “Always associate yourself with people who are better than you.”
 Warren Buffett, Founder of Berkshire Hathaway

 WHAT ARE THE BENEFITS OF CREATING A MASTERMIND?

 If you are willing to lead a group of people in an area of expertise (you don’t need to have all the answers), then you could lead a kind of mastermind.
 Look for those that have similar questions, goals or interests.
 By surrounding yourself with others who are further along than you, you will be challenged to take your game to another level.